MarcoGorelli/polars-plugins-tutorial/docs/vec_of_option.md

 }
 ```

-Now, after _most_ of the work is done, we find something interesting - see the comments:
+Now, after _most_ of the work is done and we've filled up the `out` `Vec` (except for trailing missing values),
+we create a validiy mask and set it to `false` for elements which we'd like to show up as missing:

 ```rust
 if first != 0 || last != chunked_arr.len() {